 As summer wraps up and we get excited about fall cooking, there’s no ingredient we’re relying on more than chives.
-From taste, to health benefits, to recipes, we’ve assembled everything you need to know about chives.
+From the taste, to health benefits, to recipes, we’ve assembled everything you need to know about this amazing herb.

 - Chives can aid in digestion and gut health.
 Thanks to the allyl sulfide and other unique compounds, chives will help ease digestive discomfort.
 Plus, they increase the efficiency of your gut, so you get as many nutrients from your food as you can.

 - Your heart will be happy.
 Allicin and quercetin are organic compounds in chives that have been linked to reducing levels of LDL (bad cholesterol) in the body and improving heart health.
 It can also lower blood pressure and reduce cardiovascular strain.

 - Immune boost!
 Chives boast high levels of Vitamin C, which help boost immune system efficiency by stimulating the production of white blood cells and collagen, an invaluable component when creating new blood vessels, cells, tissues, and muscles.

 Use of chives is not intended to nor should it replace a meaningful relationship with a trusted medical professional.

 - Chives are the basis of several historical superstitions!
 Romanian gypsies used this herb as part of their fortune-telling rituals, and they were rumored to drive away disease and evil influences when hung in homes.

 - Unlike many herbs, chives have been used primarily in food for a long, long time (as opposed to medicinal uses first).
 The oldest recipes come from China and go back at least 5,000 years.

 - A post about chives would be incomplete if we didn’t mention their edible flowers!
 They’re absolutely delicious.